 To continue the British theme, our industry colleagues from Fiskens in London are seeing similarly encouraging results at the start of this year, writing on the 31st January: "This year has got off to a flying start with the sale of the incredibly rare 1964 Iso Grifo A3/C Bizzarrini and the 1952 ex-Stirling Moss Jaguar XK120.
 With two sales already under our belt, 2020 could be Fiskens’ best year to date!”

 If you’ve been putting off buying a classic car because of concerns about the market, our message to you is that the tide is beginning to turn.
 Global auction results and strong classic car sales across the UK seem to suggest that classic cars aren’t just retaining their strength, but their popularity is even on the rise.

 Despite all the positive signs in 2020, the advice we give to all of our customers is to buy something you love.
 Classic cars are a wonderful asset – and one that’s free from Capital Gains Tax should you sell – but it’s a complex world that often requires a guiding hand to see your way to the car that you really want.
 Unlike stocks and shares, a classic car is an asset you can enjoy, and we want to make sure you do just that during your ownership.

 The team at E-Type UK are always ready to be your guiding hand through the world of classic cars, and E-Type ownership in particular.
-If you’d like to speak to a member of our team about finding your first classic car, or adding another to your garage, please do get in touch below.
+If you’d like to speak to a member of our team about finding your first classic car, adding another to your garage or you can simply check out our E-Type's for sale here, please do get in touch below.